wswager/flatiron_data_science_blog/why_i_chose_data_science.md

 2. My love of soccer and fitness had lead me to a genuine interest in statistics
 3. One of the fields my dad had suggested I pursue involved a) and b)

-_*Note - I need to credit my current fiance for pushing me over the edge.
+_*Note - I need to credit my fiance for pushing me over the edge.
 After years of being told I had to be safe and sensible, I was too scared to let go of what I had and try something new.
 She convinced me to take the leap, that we would be ok through it, and better after._

 ***
 ## Where is This Going?